Hello Bookish Friends,

-Also, please remember to pop back mid-month, when I’ll be chatting all things books and writing with author, Emma Robinson.
+Finally, I’m delighted to share that mid-month, I’ll be chatting all things books and writing with author, Kerry Fisher.
+Please come join us.

 But in the meantime, stay safe and happy reading!

 The clarity of detail, the vivid descriptions of 16th century life, mean that Hamnet by Maggie O’Farrell may turn out to be my favourite book of the year.
 Can you tell I am practically swooning over the writing?

 Hamnet was the eponymous son of William Shakespeare, although Shakespeare is never mentioned by name in the book.
 Instead, he is referred to as Hamnet’s father, the Latin tutor, the glovemaker’s son, etc, a clever device used by O’Farrell, meaning that Shakespeare never looms large over the family, remaining simply another member.
 It is true that the boy, Hamnet plays a pivotal role in the novel, however the story focuses mainly on Shakespeare’s wife, Agnes (Anne Hathaway); a woman whom historians have largely ignored, casting her as strange.
 Yet O’Farrell paints an altogether different union, one where it is Agnes who enables her husband to escape the clutches of provincial life and take his first tentative steps as a playwright.
 O’Farrell is clear that Hamnet is a work of fiction, yet her writing is so vivid—I could smell the woodsmoke, hear the crunch of leaves, see every stitch Agnes sewed—that I wanted to believe it was true.
 With themes of motherhood and loss, and of being other, Hamnet is a beautiful novel that I didn’t want to end.